VCityTeam/UD-Demo-Graph-SPARQL/README.md

 5. Set the *RDF Format* dropdown to `RDF/XML`
 6. Copy and paste this dataset into the *Direct Input* field
 7. Click *Store Input*

+Now the demo is ready and can be accessed from `localhost:8998`